davesnx/styled-ppx/README.md

 If you want to know more about how it works or what are the benefits I recommend to watch [my talk at ReasonSTHLM Meetup](https://www.youtube.com/watch?v=ekHCBZiCviM)

 ## Installation

+The installation process refers to the npm version (v0.20) which differs from master (v1.x).
+In (v1.x) we won't rely on bs-emotion.

 This package depends on [bs-emotion](https://github.com/ahrefs/bs-emotion), [ReasonReact](https://reasonml.github.io/reason-react/) and [BuckleScript](https://bucklescript.github.io), make sure you follow their installations.